 Understanding Cardiac Risk and Its Indicators

-Cardiovascular risk is the likelihood of an individual developing an ASCVD event over a specific period of time, taking into account risk factors.
+Cardiovascular risk refers to the likelihood of an individual experiencing an ASCVD event over a specific period, considering various risk factors.
 The level of intervention needed corresponds to the assessed risk, with higher risk prompting more intense interventions.
-The European Society of Cardiology (ESC) and the European Atherosclerosis Society (EAS) guidelines employ the Systematic Coronary Risk Estimation (SCORE) system to calculate cardiovascular risk and categorize it into four groups: very high, high, moderate, and low risk.
-Calculating cardiovascular risk is recommended for apparently healthy people without documented ASCVD carrying multiple risk factors that increase their total risk for CVD.
+The European Society of Cardiology (ESC) and the European Atherosclerosis Society (EAS) guidelines use the Systematic Coronary Risk Estimation (SCORE) system to calculate cardiovascular risk and categorize it into four groups: very high, high, moderate, and low risk.
+Calculating cardiovascular risk is suggested for apparently healthy people without documented ASCVD who have multiple risk factors that may increase their total risk for CVD.
 (9)

 The American College of Cardiology (ACC) Atherosclerotic Cardiovascular Disease (ASCVD) Risk Calculator is a tool designed to estimate an individual's (age 40-79) 10-year risk of developing heart disease by considering age, gender, race, cholesterol levels, blood pressures, diabetes status, and smoking history.
 For individuals at moderate risk, other biomarkers, including apolipoprotein B (ApoB), lipoprotein(a) (Lp[a]), the number and size of lipid-carrying particles, high-sensitivity C-reactive protein (hs-CRP), and a coronary artery calcium (CAC) score, can help in better stratifying risk.